codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 # SMB user account connection

-After setting up a company, data connection, and one or more source bank accounts, redirect your SMB user to the `linkUrl` .
-The URL was returned from `POST /companies/<COMPANY_ID>/connections`.
+After setting up a company, data connection, and one or more source bank accounts, redirect your SMB user to the `linkUrl` (returned from `POST /companies/<COMPANY_ID>/connections`).

 :::info Link URL expiry
 For security reasons, the `linkUrl` will expire one hour after it was generated.